-Returning to civilian life presents new opportunities as well as challenges for Veterans.
-Many Veterans look forward to life after the military, because they can spend more time with family and friends and no longer have to worry about military structure or being deployed.
-At the same time, transitioning to civilian life may lead to a lot of questions.
-You may wonder what you are going to do with this new phase of your life, or if you will be able to find a job.
-You may think about going back to school but not know where to start.
-Or, you may miss the order and discipline of military life compared to civilian life and wonder if you will be able to adjust.
+Returning to civilian life presents new opportunities—and challenges—for Veterans.
+Many Veterans look forward to life after the military because they can spend more time with family and friends and no longer have to worry about military structure or deployment.
+At the same time, transitioning out of the military may raise a lot of questions.
+You may wonder what you are going to do with this new phase of your life, or whether you will be able to find a job.
+You may think about going back to school, but not know where to start.
+Or you may miss the order and discipline of military life (compared with civilian life) and wonder if you will be able to adjust.

-If you are a member of the National Guard or Reserves, you may be worried about transitioning back into a civilian workplace.
+If you are a member of the National Guard or Reserves, you may be worried about transitioning from military service back into a civilian workplace.
 Will you return to the same position with the same responsibilities?
 Will your colleagues understand what you’ve been through and welcome you back?

 Your experiences in the service—both positive and negative—may have made you a different person than you were before you entered, and changed the way you look at things and deal with people.
-If you were in combat or experienced stressful or traumatic situations during your time in the military, you may have developed habits that helped you cope in those situations, but could be misunderstood or problematic in civilian life.
+If you were in combat or experienced stressful or traumatic situations, you may have developed habits that helped you cope in those situations, but could be misunderstood or problematic in civilian life.

 “I definitely have a lot more freedom in civilian life but at the same time I feel some instability.
 Without the structure, order, and camaraderie I had with my unit, I felt exposed.
 It was a bumpy road back but the Vet Center has really helped me adjust.”